jdeta/jdeta/README.md

 <br/>

 ### About Me ☕
 - Currently, I work as a Application Engineer at Duo Security.
-I'm currently working on a web application that automatically assigns chores and notifies you via slack.
-This app is being developed with a TDD approach.
+I'm learning swift and contributing to my team's macOS app.
 - My interests include home theater, mechanical keyboards, homelabbing, fitness, flashlights, and programming.

 - After my current project, I'm interested in contributing to open-source projects that help improve accessibility.